cypress-io/angular-pizza-creator/README.md

 Tests are located in [cypress/integration](cypress/integration) folder

 - [order-spec.js](cypress/integration/order-spec.js) is a function test that confirms the user can enter delivery details, pick toppings and place an order
+- [dry-spec.js](cypress/integration/dry-spec.js) shows how to use custom commands defined in [cypress/support/index.js](cypress/support/index.js) to make test code dry and readable

 Interested in changing code?
 Check out [DEVELOPMENT.md](DEVELOPMENT.md)